History

 In 1997 when the Associate of Arts degree was revised, the faculty within the Seattle Community College District (North Seattle, Seattle Central and South Seattle Community Colleges) voted to make integrated studies one of the special requirements for completing the AA degree.
 The faculty believed that the collaborative integrated studies model provides students (and faculty) with an opportunity to be more engaged in active learning and, thus, have more intellectual and social interaction with each other.

-The student discussion seminars provide an opportunity to explore complex questions, problems and or issues often too broad to be adequately studied within a single discipline.
+One core activity of most coordinated courses is the seminar.
+Seminars provide an opportunity to explore complex questions, ideas, and issues using different lenses and perspectives.
+Students delve deeply into the subject matter, uncovering key connections among the course’s authors, ideas and texts.
 The desired outcome of an integrated studies course is that students develop an understanding of the interdisciplinary nature of knowledge.